LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/data-types.rst.txt

 .. index:: ! dynamically typed, ! statically typed

+In a **dynamically typed** programming language (like JavaScript or Python), a variable or parameter can refer to a value of any data type (string, number, object, etc.) at any time.
+When the variable is used, the interpreter figures out what type it is and behaves accordingly.

 Java is a **statically typed** language.
 When a variable or parameter is declared in a statically typed language, the data type for the value must be specified.
 Once the declaration is made, the variable or parameter cannot refer to a value of any other type.

-Statically typed languages differ from **dynamically typed** languages.
-In dynamically typed languages, a variable or parameter can refer to a value of any data type (string, number, object, etc.) at any time.
-When the variable is used, the interpreter figures out what type it is and behaves accordingly.

 For example, this is legal in JavaScript, a dynamically typed language: